andreahergert/tech_blog/README.md

 SO THAT I can publish articles, blog posts, and my thoughts and opinions

 ## Description:
-This is a tech blog created in the UW Coding Bootcamp.
-On the front-end, the app can be accessed at Heroku.
-On the back-end, this is a node command line application that utilizes sequilize, dotenv, mysql2, express, handlebars, and bcrypt.
+This is a node command line application that utilizes sequilize, dotenv, mysql2, express, handlebars, and bcrypt.

 ## Installation:
 - Download it through Github